Sandykr29/Food-App/readme.md

 # Tomato Food Website

 Tomato is a React-based food website project created by Sandeep Kumar.
-It provides a platform to explore delicious dishes, order food via a mobile app, and manage orders conveniently.
+It provides a platform to explore delicious dishes, order food via website, and manage orders conveniently.
 The website is built using ReactJS, HTML, CSS, and JavaScript.

 ## Deployment